a11yfirst/wordpress-plugin/README.md

 A11yFirst Editor Wordpress Plugin
 ==================================

 THIS WORDPRESS PLUGIN IS CURRENTLY BROKEN AND IT IS NOT REFLECTING THE [CURRENT RELEASE](https://github.com/a11yfirst/distribution) YET.
-MORE UPDATE/ANOUNCEMENT WILL BE MADE ON DECEMBER 2018.
+MORE UPDATE/ANOUNCEMENT WILL BE MADE ON 2020.

 This plugin replaces the default WordPress editor with <a href="https://a11yfirst.library.illinois.edu/demo/distribution/custom/testdrive.html">A11yFirst editor,</a> which is built on [CKEditor](http://ckeditor.com) For more information, please visit [A11yFirst Project site](https://a11yfirst.library.illinois.edu/), [Project code repositories](https://github.com/a11yfirst) and [distribution repo](https://github.com/a11yfirst/distribution)